mqasimsarfraz/moodboard/README.md

 # Moodboard
-This tool will help show your team mood using a giphy GIFs.
+This tool will help show your team mood using a giphy GIF.
 ## Installation
 ```
-docker run --rm -d -e GIPHY_API_KEY=${API_KEY} -p 80:3080 --name moodboard smqasims/moodboard
+docker run --rm -d -p 80:3080 --name moodboard smqasims/moodboard
 ```
 if you run above on `example.com` then moodboard will be available at http://example.com

 ## API
-By default moodbaord will update after `30s` with a default mood of `hello` but you can update it using following:
+The moodboard starts with a  default mood of `hello world` but you can update it using following:
 ```
 curl -XPUT localhost/mood/<MOOD>
 ```